Éditions Galilée

 Éditions Galilée is a French publishing house in Paris, and was founded in 1971 by Michel Delorme.
 It specializes in philosophy, French literature, arts and human sciences.
 Focusing on the deconstructionist thought of Jacques Derrida, Galilée also publishes works on postmodernist thought (Jean Baudrillard, Jean-François Lyotard, etc.).

 In 2008, their catalogue consisted of around 900 titles and was run by Michel Delorme (CEO, editorial director).

+In 2020, the publishing house was awarded the Mention Honorifique by Les Rencontres Philosophiques de Monaco.

 History

 Éditions Galilée was founded in 1971.
 In 1973, Éditions Galilée published the 1973 Critique du capitalisme quotidien by Michel Bosquet; Les Figures juives de Marx by Élisabeth de Fontenay; Le Discours impur by Jean-Noël Vuarnet; Camera obscura : de l'idéologie by Sarah Kofman; Le Titre de la lettre by Philippe Lacoue-Labarthe; and Jean-Luc Nancy; L'Archéologie du frivole by Jacques Derrida in the preface to L'Essai sur l'origine des connaissances humaines by Condillac; and La Remarque spéculative by Jean-Luc Nancy.

 Less than a year later, Derrida, Nancy, Lacoue-Labarthe and Kofman created the collection "La philosophie en effet" which Derrida inaugurated with the publication of Glas.
 It was in the same collection that Sarah Kofman published Quatre romans analytiques shortly after.
 In 1974, Georges Perec published Espèces d'espaces, and Alphabets in 1976.

 In 1974 and 1975, éditions Galilée published the first five issues of the review Digraphe, edited by Jean Ristat, as well as multiple issues of the review Chorus edited by Pierre Tilman.